alphagov/govuk-prototype-kit/docs/documentation/creating-routes.md

 Template files are found this way: `/views/` + `template` parameter + `.html`.

-In the same way, the template `/docs/examples/hello_world` would point to the `/docs/examples/hello_world.html` file.
+In the same way, the route `/folder/hello_world` would point to the `/folder/hello_world.html` file.

 [Read the Express documentation for routes](http://expressjs.com/4x/api.html#app.VERB)